KaterinaK06/Cars-or-Humans-Classifier/README.md

 This is a human
 ```

-#### Since this is not a multi label classifier the most prominent object in this picture is recognized which in this case is the human
+#### Since this is not a multi label classifier the most prominent object in this picture is recognized which in this case is the human.

+# Also, the model is for now unable to 'understand' images that don't contain humans or cars, thus results are unexpected.
+Feel free to ontact me if you have any questions or suggestions.